rebel47/rebel47/README.md

 - 🌱 Currently diving deep into advanced Data Science and Machine Learning techniques.
 - 👯 Open to collaborating on exciting NLP and AI-driven projects.
-- ⚡ Fun fact: The Firefox logo is actually a red panda!
+- ⚡ Fun fact: LLMs are like that one friend who confidently explains things they just made up. 🤣
 - 😄 Check out my Monkeytype profile: [here](https://monkeytype.com/profile/rebel47)

 **Skills & Tools:**